Current needs for prayer:

 Hope for Bingham & Magdalene

 In 2016, three elderly men sat in a Brethren church located in Bingham praying that God would send someone to revive their dying church.
 Paul McLoughlan, a 20schemes church planter, was the answer to that prayer when he walked through the door.
 Paul had been exploring the area with the hope of planting a gospel church.
 This meeting led to the transfer of the building and establishment of a church-planting team.
 In January 2018, the plant completed a refurbishment of the old Brethren building which now functions as both a cafe and a place for the community to meet.
-This allows the team more opportunities for evangelism and discipleship.
+The team is now led by church planter, Gerald White (whose family is pictured below).
 We have seen many people saved by Jesus in the schemes of Bingham and Magdalene!